tezos-checker/checker/docs/spec/introduction.rst

 .. image:: _static/system-diagram.svg

-At its core, Checker is a single smart contract which is tied at build time to the following external contracts:
+At its core, Checker is a single smart contract which is tied at build and deployment time to the following external contracts:

 1. An oracle contract that will be periodically queried for the value of its external target measure.